-Through December 31, 2020, LandWell has closed or entered into escrow on approximately 1,000 acres of the residential/planned community and approximately 70 acres zoned for commercial and light industrial use.
+Through December 31, 2021, LandWell has closed or entered into escrow on approximately 1,700 acres of the residential/planned community and approximately 70 acres zoned for commercial and light industrial use.
 Contracts for land sales are negotiated on an individual basis and sales terms and prices will vary based on such factors as location (including location within a planned community), expected development work and individual buyer needs.
 Although land may be under contract, we do not recognize revenue until we have satisfied the criteria for revenue recognition.
 In some instances, LandWell will receive cash proceeds at the time the contract closes and record deferred revenue for some or all of the cash amount received, with such deferred revenue being recognized in subsequent periods.
-We expect the development work to continue for 5 to 10 years on the rest of the land held for development, especially the remainder of the residential/planned community.
+We expect substantially all of the land in the residential/planned community will be sold by the end of 2022; however, we expect the development work to take three to five years to complete.

 Our Real Estate Management and Development Segment's sales consist principally of land sales and water and electric delivery fees.
-During 2020 we had sales to one customer that exceeded 10% of our Real Estate Management and Development Segment's net sales (D.R.
-Horton - 58%) related to land sales.
+During 2021 we had sales to three customers that exceeded 10% of our Real Estate Management and Development Segment's net sales (Century Communities - 26%, CCR 270 - 17% and Richmond American Homes - 13%) related to land sales.